dusty-nv/rovernet/README.md

 # rovernet

-rovernet is a package that uses Deep Q-Learning to teach a robot how to drive itself in unstructured environments.
+rovernet is a package that uses deep reinforcement learning to teach self-driving robots from experience how to operate safely in unstructured environments. rovernet is an end-to-end learning system -- by recieving the robot's stereo field and directly controlling motor outputs, it's able to intuitively sense and avoid obstacles and obstructions in the environment. rovernet's learning-driven navigation framework provides a building block upon which higher-level autonomous functions can safely be layered.
 The CNN/RNN's that comprise the network and it's associated action/state reward functions are implemented in Lua using Torch7.
 A C-library interface is provided for integrating rovernet with low-level sensors and robot control components.
-A self-contained sandbox environment holds the Lua/Torch7 components in a local directory for easy management & configuration control.
+A self-contained sandbox holds the Lua/Torch7 components in a local directory for easy management & configuration control.

 # Building from Source